Uniswap/docs/SDK_versioned_docs/version-3.0.0/guides/04-fetching-prices.md

 ### Calling the functions

 Similar to other examples, you first must set up your pool.
-If you’re unsure how to collect all the parameters necessary in creating a Pool instance see [Creating a Pool Instance](#creating-a-pool).
-The Pool class contains two getter methods `token0Price` and `token1Price` which will return the prices of each token respectively as a `Price`.
+If you’re unsure how to collect all the parameters necessary in creating a Pool instance see [Creating a Pool Instance](https://docs.uniswap.org/sdk/guides/creating-a-pool) or look at this typescript example[here](https://github.com/Uniswap/uniswap-docs/blob/main/sdk-examples/AddAndRemoveLiquidity.tsx).
+The `Pool` class contains two getter methods `token0Price` and `token1Price` which will return the prices of each token respectively as a `Price`.

-After calling constructing the pool, you can save the token prices as constants:
+After constructing the pool, you can save the token prices as constants:

 ```typescript
   const DAI_USDC_POOL = new Pool(